gsi-ee/go4/distr/README_win.txt

   uncomment several lines, where path to Visual Studio are specified.
   Second, one need special Makefile, which is suited for nmake.exe tool.
   There is one example: $GO4SYS\Go4Example2Step\Makefile.win, which is written for Go4Example2Step.
-To addopt it to any other user analysis, one should specify correct list of source files in this Makefile.
+To adopt it for other user analysis, one should specify correct list of source files in this Makefile.
   To run compilation, just do:
      F:\User\App1> nmake -f Makefile.win

 COMPILATION OF GO4 FROM SOURCE:

-  To compile Go4 from source on Windows, several step should be done.
+  To compile Go4 from source on Windows, several steps should be done.

   1. Download and install root (ROOT Windows binaries is enough)
   2. Install and configure Cygwin
   3. Configure VC++ as described in http://root.cern.ch/root/Procedure/